RakhithJK/libarchive-libarchive-wiki/FormatTar.md

 these were as influential as GNU tar.

 In 2001, POSIX dropped the "tar" program from the standard.
-POSIX had been trying for some time to reconcile the differences between tar and cpio and finally did so by dropping both and introducing a new "pax" program to fill this role.
+POSIX had been trying for some time to reconcile the differences between the tar and cpio programs and finally did so by dropping both and introducing a new "pax" program to fill this role.
 The "pax" program is specified to read and write both ustar and the POSIX cpio format.
-But the committee also introduced a new "pax interchange format" which is based on ustar and provides a generic way to extend it with new features.
+The standard also introduced a new "pax interchange format" which is based on ustar and provides a generic way to extend it with new features.

 The pax interchange format is proving fairly successful; GNU tar and